abdfaizaan/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Initialize_M365_Tenant.md

 	```
 6. If you are prompted to verify that you want to change the execution policy, enter **A** to select **[A] Yes to All.**

-7. Do **NOT** close your PowerShell window.
-Leave the Windows PowerShell window open but minimize it for now.
-Remain logged into LON-CL1 and keep your Edge browser open.
+7. Do not close the PowerShell window.
+Keep the Windows PowerShell window open but minimize it for now.
+Stay logged into **LON-CL1** and keep the Edge browser open.

 ## Review